KoayYeowTeik/ASG1/README.md

 # ID-Assignment-1
 This is a ID Assignment
 # Design Rationale
 This website that I'm going to design is a website that help promote a clinic.
 Neecare is a private GP clinic.
 This website includes details of the website like the details of the website like the procedures and services offered by the clinic.
 Moreover it allowd patients to book slots that is based on the doctor's schedule for appointment consultations.
+Purpose is to reduce queuing for consultation with the doctor.

 # Webpage Structure (Features)
 ## Home